 Dental care is important at every age and stage of life.
-A healthy smile will support many aspects of your overall health and quality of life.
-An experienced dentist in Los Altos, Dr. Schweifler treats patients of all ages and works with seniors to address the common dental concerns that can develop as we age.
+A healthy smile will support your overall health and quality of life.
+An experienced dentist in Los Altos, Dr. Schweifler treats patients of all ages.
+He works with seniors to address the common dental concerns that can develop as we age.

 - medication-induced dry mouth

 - more nooks and crannies for plaque and food to collect